GooseOb/gooseob.github.io/content/en/index.md

 ### A Frontend developer

-The list of my projects is on the sidebar (or above if you're using phone), there are a link to the github repo and a technology stack of the project on each page.
+The list of my projects is on the sidebar (or above if you're using phone), there are the link to the github repo and the technology stack of a project on each page.
 If there is no stack, the project's written only on JavaScript.

 #### 😍If you want to hire me